mspronesti/bayesian-wine-quality/README.md

 ## Applied Techniques and Models

-Since for this class libraries offering already implemented algorithms, like `sklearn`, are not allowed, we also offer an from-scratch implementation of all the methods used.
+Since, for this class, libraries offering already implemented algorithms (like `sklearn`) are not allowed, we also offer a from-scratch implementation of all the methods used, wrapped into [mlprlib](mlprlib), our custom library for this course.

 In particular:
 - Support Vector Classifier with Linear, Polynomial and RBF kernels